ualsg/ualsg.netlify.app/content/opportunities/ads/2021-04-postdoc/index.md

 The research fellow will be supervised by the principal investigator [Dr Filip Biljecki](/authors/filip/), [NUS School of Design and Environment](http://www.sde.nus.edu.sg).

-Candidates should have a strong computational affinity and a degree in computer science, geographical information science, geomatics, or another relevant field of study, with a demonstrated track record (in terms of working experience and/or publications/impact and/or other forms of output such as development of tools).
+Candidates should have a strong computational affinity and a PhD degree in computer science, geographical information science, geomatics, or another relevant field of study, with a demonstrated track record (in terms of publications/impact and/or other forms of output such as development of tools).
+The PhD requirement can be waived for exceptional candidates without a doctoral degree, such as software developers with a publication track record or those with ample working experience.

-The Lab will provide a motivating, conducive, and flexible environment to explore the research associate's interests and build skills required for future career steps.
+The Lab will provide a motivating, conducive, and flexible environment to explore the research fellow's interests and build skills required for future career steps.

 *Our research group aims to increase the share of women in research.
 Female candidates are therefore encouraged to apply.*